-If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I’d recommend the Baratza Encore as the best one.
+If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 “Many people who enjoy coffee as a hobby like to upgrade their equipment from time to time.
 I would strongly recommend investing in a better grinder first”. – James Hoffmann.
 World Atlas of Coffee: From Beans to Brewing – Coffees Explored, Explained, and Enjoyed.

 Any decent café has a grinder next to its espresso machine.
 Arguably, if the French Press is your favorite coffee maker, you’ll want the best coffee grinder for it too.

 The thing is that picking the best French press grinder can be challenging, but it’s worth the effort.
 I don’t get tired of saying it: freshly ground coffee always beats pre-ground coffee.

 French press coffee is particularly dependent on grinding coffee on demand.
 Regular commercial coffee is too fine for French press brewing, which will result in a sludgy and overly bitter cup of coffee.

 Additionally, freshly ground coffee is richer and tastier.
 Coffee loses much of its aroma after grinding, so you’ll have only a tiny portion of it with pre-ground coffee.

 My first time brewing French Press coffee was a challenge.
 I used commercial coffee, so I ended up with sludge in my mouth and a bitter and astringent aftertaste.
 I wrote this article because I don’t want anyone to experience that anymore.

 The solution to terrible french press coffee became evident when I learned the importance of grind size for every brewing method.